 By making a concerted effort to spread mental health awareness, we can work to de-stigmatize how we think about, approach, and identify mental health issues in our society.

 Having those tough conversations and admitting there’s a problem means we can come up with a solution.
-We can start removing the shame and fear that’s often associated with topics surrounding mental health.
+We can start removing the shame and fear that are often associated with topics surrounding poor mental health.
 Doing so can increase the likelihood of someone reaching out when they need help.

 Asking for help is a sign of strength.
 Working together allows us to begin building a foundation that respects and honors the importance of good mental health.